amallen1/feedback-app/README.md

 # Frontend Mentor - Product feedback app solution

+## Welcome! 👋

-This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
+This is a full stack solution (MERN) to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents